openjdk/panama-foreign/doc/panama_ffi.md

-* <a id="1"/>(<sup>1</sup>):<small> In the future, we might add more ways to obtain a symbol lookup - for instance:   ```  SymbolLookup.ofLibrary(String libName, ResourceScope scope)   ``` .
+* <a id="1"/>(<sup>1</sup>):<small> In the future, we might add more ways to obtain a symbol lookup — for instance: `SymbolLookup.ofLibrary(String libName, ResourceScope scope)`.
 This would allow developers to load a library and associate its lifecycle with a `ResourceScope` (rather than a classloader).
 That is, when the scope is closed, the library will be unloaded.
-However, adding these new mode will require some additional  foundational work on the `CLinker` support - as we need to make sure  that the memory address used by a downcall method handle cannot be  unloaded while the downcall method handle is being invoked.</small>
+However, adding these new mode will require some additional foundational work on the `CLinker` support — as we need to make sure that the memory address used by a downcall method handle cannot be unloaded while the downcall method handle is being invoked.</small>
 * <a id="2"/>(<sup>2</sup>):<small> In reality this is not entirely new; even in JNI, when you call a `native` method the VM trusts that the corresponding implementing function in C will feature compatible parameter types and return values; if not a crash might occur.</small>
-* <a id="3"/>(<sup>3</sup>):<small> As an advanced option, Panama allows the user to opt-in to remove Java to native thread transitions; while, in the general case it is unsafe doing so (removing thread transitions could have a negative impact on GC for long running native functions, and could crash the VM if the downcall needs to pop back out in Java, e.g. via an upcall), greater efficiency can be achieved; performance sensitive users should consider this option at least for the functions that are called more frequently, assuming that these functions are *leaf* functions (e.g. do not go back to Java via an upcall) and are relatively short-lived.</small>
-* <a id="4"/>(<sup>4</sup>):<small> On Windows, layouts for variadic arguments have to be adjusted using the `CLinker.Win64.asVarArg(ValueLayout)`; this is necessary because the Windows ABI passes variadic arguments using different rules than the ones used for ordinary arguments.</small>